cyfe45/smart-contract-security-research/research/james-whittaker-approach-breaking-software.md

 ### 3. **Flexible Testing Strategies**
    - **On-the-Fly Adjustments**: As issues are discovered during the audit, adapt the testing strategy to focus on related vulnerabilities.
 For instance:
      - If a reentrancy issue is found in one function, test other functions for similar patterns.
-     - [If gas inefficiency is detected, analyse other computationally intensive parts of the contract for optimisation opportunities][1][9].
+     - If gas inefficiency is detected, analyse other computationally intensive parts of the contract for optimisation opportunities [1], [9].
-   - **Iterative Testing**: [Combine manual and automated testing iteratively.
-Automated tools can identify basic issues (e.g., unused variables or syntax errors), while manual exploratory testing uncovers deeper logical flaws][2], [8].
+   - **Iterative Testing**: Combine manual and automated testing iteratively.
+Automated tools can identify basic issues (e.g., unused variables or syntax errors), while manual exploratory testing uncovers deeper logical flaws [2], [8].

 ---